zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 erect body hair, and the fear of worry in the heart.
 "Watching the terror of the future": "He is watching, seeing, watching, watching, and observing the terror of the future."
-To watch the terror of the future, he should walk alone like a rhinoceros horn.
+To watch the terror of the future, he should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "So if you are with my partner, there will be verbal conversation or stickiness,

-Watching the terror of the future, he should walk alone like a rhinoceros horn. "
+Watching the terror of the future, he should walk alone like a rhinoceros. "

 136. All kinds of desires are indeed honey-like and pleasing, and they disturb the heart in various ways.

-After seeing all kinds of desires, he should walk alone like a rhinoceros horn.
+After seeing all kinds of desires, he should walk alone like a rhinoceros.

 "All kinds of desires are indeed honey-like and pleasing": ""Desire", there are two kinds of desires from the eulogy: the desire of things and the desire of